 “MI-HQ prefers repurposing existing structures.
 Revitalizing vacant or orphaned buildings often has a positive impact on the area where they are located,” said Smith.
-“MI-HQ continues to expand and create hard to find ‘sticky infrastructure’ to attract and keep science and technology (STEM) outfits in the region.
-The expansion into Ypsilanti provides cost-effective space for continued growth of existing MI-HQ companies as well as opportunities for new members to join the MI-HQ community.”
+“MI-HQ continues to expand and create hard-to-find ‘sticky infrastructure’ to attract and keep science and technology (STEM) outfits in the region.
+The expansion into Ypsilanti provides cost-effective space for the continued growth of existing MI-HQ companies as well as opportunities for new members to join the MI-HQ community.”

 MI-HQ is accepting new tenant applications in preparation for the 2023 opening date.
 Half of the new building is already spoken for by a primary anchor business.

 MI-HQ is a high-energy, cooperative entrepreneurial community.
 They help local companies grow by providing functional, affordable space in a collaborative environment that fosters acceleration.
 They currently have 160,000+ square feet of space on Ann Arbor’s west side and are expanding throughout Michigan.
 To learn more about MI-HQ, visit mi-hq.com